pimiscool/Carhud/README.md

 ## installation guide

  | step 1 | Download the .zip
- | step 2 | Add teh psc-carhud to your rescource folfer
+ | step 2 | Add teh psc-carhud to your rescource folder
  | step 3 | Add 'start psc-carhud' to your server.cfg
  | step 4 | Restart your server